HebaAshraf2002/add-animation-to-your-shopping-app-Task/README.md

  # What This Code Does ?
 - The code incorporates animations to:
 1. Fade in the entire signup page when it loads.
-2.Fade out the success dialog and smoothly transition to the homepage upon signup completion.
+2. Fade out the success dialog and smoothly transition to the homepage upon signup completion.
 # How the Code Works ?
 1. Animation Initialization
  - The Signup class state includes SingleTickerProviderStateMixin to enable animation control.